infinyon/future-aio/README.md

 - __Mmap:__ Memory mapp files.
 - __Tls:__ Friendly TLS wrapper

+## Notes

+Recommend using rustls_tls on macos, or installing openssl3 for building on macos w/ native_tls.

 ## Contributing

 If you'd like to contribute to the project, please read our [Contributing guide](CONTRIBUTING.md).